-The operator's knowledge of arc welding must go beyond the arc itself.
-He must know how to control the arc, and this requires a knowledge of the welding circuit and the equipment that provides the electric current used in the arc.
-The circuit begins where the electrode cable is attached to the welding machine and ends where the work cable cable is attached to the machine.
-Current flows through the electrode cable to the electrode holder, through the electrode holder to the electrode and across the arc.
-On the work side of the arc, the current flows through base metal to the work cable and back to the welding machine.
-The circuit must be complete for the current to flow.
-To weld, the work clamp must be tightly connected to clean base metal.
-Remove paint, rust, etc. as necessary to get a good connection.
-Connect the work clamp as close as possible to the area you wish to weld.
-Avoid allowing the welding circuit to pass through hinges, bearings, electronic components or similar devices that can be damaged.
+When everything is connected properly, the current from the power source causes the electrode to melt and bond the metal being welded.
+Figure B.3. shows the components of the basic welding circuit.
+The circuit starts at the electrode cable connection and ends at the work cable connection.
+Current flows from the POWER-ARC 4000 through the electrode cable, the electrode holder, the electrode, and across the arc.

+On the work side of the arc, current flows through the work to the work clamp, the work cable, and back to the machine.
+The circuit must be complete for current to flow.
+That means the work clamp must be tightly connected to clean base metal.
+You should remove any paint or rust as necessary to get a good connection.
+Also, you need to connect the work clamp as close as possible to the area you want to weld.
+Avoid letting the welding circuit pass through hinges, bearings, electronic components or similar devices that can be damaged by high current.